Lexington Federal Crimes Lawyer

 • Financial Monetary Fraud– Theft by deception involving large amounts of money.

 Additional crimes include aircraft hijacking, healthcare fraud, identity theft, violations of the Racketeer Influenced Corrupt Organizations Act (RICO), and other white collar crimes.
-Suhre & Associates, LLC can handle all these and more.
+Suhre & Associates DUI and Criminal Defense Lawyers can handle all these and more.

 What Are the Penalties for Federal Crimes?